Thieves & Kings

 The Wolfmane tribe, is one of numerous forest tribesfolk, who have claimed the Echo Wood as their hunting grounds centuries ago, during the reign of Korob and the Amber Mages.
 Several small villages of the Wolfmanes are scattered throughout the large forest, and most are nowhere near Thornkeep or the civilized portions of the forest.
 However, a small number of Wolfmanes have made an encampment north of the town, and such proximity has generated a dynamic relationship between the people of the tribes and the local townsfolk.
 The barbarians visit the community to frequently trade with the civilized folk, and often hire themselves out as trackers, guides, or mercenaries.
 Many are actually visitors from other portions of the tribe, coming to Thornkeep to satisfy their curiosity about the town and its people, but increasingly, some stay to begin a lifetime of travel and adventure in the growing encampment.

-On a wooded hillside northeast of Thornkeep proper lies the encampment of the local Wolfmane barbarians – a half-dozen hide tents with cook-fires, skinning racks, smokehouses, and working areas.
-This is not the home of the entire tribe, of course; there are scores, perhaps more than a hundred of the tribe living elsewhere in the forest, but at any given time, a dozen or so Wolfmanes are here, trading meat, pelts and carvings for iron tools, blankets, glassware, and other things rare in the forest camps.
+On a wooded hillside northeast of Thornkeep proper lies the former encampment of the local Wolfmane barbarians – a half-dozen hide tents with cook-fires, skinning racks, smokehouses, and working areas.
+This is not the home of the entire tribe, of course; there are scores, perhaps more than a hundred of the tribe living elsewhere in the forest, but at any given time, a dozen or so Wolfmanes were located here, trading meat, pelts and carvings for iron tools, blankets, glassware, and other things rare in the forest camps.
 In addition, young barbarians come to Thornkeep to sample civilized life for a while, often hiring themselves out as mercenaries or guards.
-Most travel widely through the lands for a few years, before returning to their tribal lands to settle.
-Hiring a Wolfmane as a guard or guide costs 2-3 sp per day, plus food, but they are known to take valuable weapons or equipment as barter for their services.
+Most travelled widely through the lands for a few years, before returning to their tribal lands to settle.
+Some can still be found today, operating as a guard or guide, charging 2-3 sp per day, plus food, but they are known to take valuable weapons or equipment as barter for their services.

 Following the events of the Night of Teeth, Chief Wolfmane and her Wolfmane clansmen have retreated from their camp north of town, and vanished into the depths of their woodland realm.
-Their ability to bring fresh meat during the winter months will be missed, if their absence continues for the season.
+Their ability to bring fresh meat during the winter months was missed, and the local hunters had to pick-up the pace to counter the loss.